Manspear/StyleGuide/README.md

 **3.0.4 Information Should Be Gathered In One Place** Try to keep code regarding one thing in one place.

+**3.0.5 Principles**
+1. **Systematic** Things should follow as close to UE common standard as possible.
+If none exist, make one and be true to it.
+2. **Simplistic** For clarity of how things work among all team members including yourself.
+You will forget._ If you pracitce kiss of the dragon at lunch how will it go att sparring?
+Will you even remember it?
+We practice half guard and elbow escapes, the basics, then there's a chance they get used.
+Black belt techniques are for black belts.Fable 1, Valheim and Skyrim AI don't require black belt implementations.
+That's for horizon zero dawn with a 60 people team with 20y experience. _
+3. **Smart Implementation** Scalable solutions.
+But keep end user in mind

 **SYFTE: Vart ska saker ligga?
 GCue eller i WeaponActor / BP_Character?**

 BP_WeaponActor (Lampa)